 Our subsidiary, Westlake Chemical Finance Corporation, is the lender party to a \$600 million revolving credit facility with Westlake Chemical Partners LP ("Westlake Partners"), originally entered into on April 29, 2015.
-The revolving credit facility is scheduled to mature on April 29, 2021.
+The revolving credit facility is scheduled to mature in April 2021.
 Borrowings under the revolver bear interest at LIBOR plus a spread ranging from 2.0% to 3.0% (depending on Westlake Partners' consolidated leverage ratio), payable quarterly.
 Westlake Partners may pay all or a portion of the interest on any borrowings in kind, in which case any such amounts would be added to the principal amount of the loan.
-As of December 31, 2018, outstanding borrowings under the credit facility totaled \$254 million and bore interest at the LIBOR rate plus 2.0%.
+As of December 31, 2019, outstanding borrowings under the credit facility totaled \$377 million and bore interest at the LIBOR rate plus 2.0%.

-Our subsidiary, Westlake Polymers LLP, is the administrative agent to a \$600 million revolving credit facility with OpCo.
-The revolving credit facility was amended on September 25, 2018 to extend the maturity date from August 2019 to September 2023 and to revise the applicable margin from 3.0% to 2.0%.
-As of December 31, 2018, outstanding borrowings under the credit facility totaled \$224 million and bore interest at the LIBOR rate plus 2.0%, which is accrued in arrears quarterly.
+Our subsidiary, Westlake Polymers LLC, is the administrative agent to a \$600 million revolving credit facility with OpCo.
+The revolving credit facility is scheduled to mature in September 2023.
+As of December 31, 2019, outstanding borrowings under the credit facility totaled \$23 million and bore interest at the LIBOR rate plus 2.0%, which is accrued in arrears quarterly.